CiscoDevNet/terraform-provider-intersight/website/docs/r/firmware_switch_upgrade.html.markdown

   + `timestamp`:(string)(ReadOnly) The time this versioned Managed Object was created.
   + `nr_version`:(string)(ReadOnly) The version of the Managed Object, e.g. an incrementing number or a hash id.
   + `version_type`:(string)(ReadOnly) Specifies type of version.
 Currently the only supported value is \ Configured\ that is used to keep track of snapshots of policies and profiles that are intendedto be configured to target endpoints.* `Modified` - Version created every time an object is modified.* `Configured` - Version created every time an object is configured to the service profile.* `Deployed` - Version created for objects related to a service profile when it is deployed.
+* `wait_time_out`:(int) Specifies a timeout period, in minutes, before the firmware upgrade begins.
+The valid range is -1 to 1000.
+A value of -1 requires manual user acknowledgment to proceed, 0 starts the upgrade immediately, and values from 1 to 1000 wait the specified number of minutes before starting.
+The upgrade will automatically begin once the timeout expires, but it can also be initiated manually at any time before the timeout ends.
+If no value is specified, manual user acknowledgment is required, equivalent to -1.

 ## Import